qwak-ai/qwak-examples/churn_model_new/README.md

-# DistilGPT2 Text Generation Model with Transformers and Qwak
+# XGBoost Churn Prediction Model with Qwak

 ## Overview

-This project uses a simplified version of the GPT-2 model, known as DistilGPT2, for efficient text generation.
-It's implemented using the [Qwak's Machine Learning Platform](https://www.qwak.com/)  and Transformers libraries.
+This project employs the XGBoost algorithm for customer churn prediction.
+It's implemented using the [Qwak's Machine Learning Platform](https://www.qwak.com/) and the XGBoost library.

-It covers:
-- QwakModel class definition
-- Model initialization
-- Text generation via Qwak's Predict API
+### Features

+- **Custom XGBoostChurnPredictionModel Class Definition**: Customizes the base QwakModel to work with the XGBoost algorithm for churn prediction.

+- **Model Initialization**: Initializes the XGBoost model with user-defined or default hyperparameters.
+The model is trained on a customer churn dataset and fine-tuned for optimal performance.

+- **Churn Prediction via Qwak's Predict API**: Utilizes Qwak's Predict API for assessing the probability of customer churn based on various features like account length, area code, international plan, etc.

+### Functionality

-The code is designed to work seamlessly with Qwak's platform and serves as a practical example.
+The primary functionality is to predict the probability of customer churn.
+The code is designed for seamless integration with Qwak's platform and serves as a practical example for churn prediction tasks.

 <br>